 And what about the scariest moments?

 Flying around the coast of Greenland was daunting.
-It was just not ‘normal’ aviation!
-Such a brutal and unforgiving landscape!
-And then, crossing the North Atlantic near the Faroe Islands, I became disorientated by swirling cloud just 300ft [100m] above the sea.
-Also, earlier in the trip, in Myanmar, I lost all my communications, but luckily a passing airliner was able to relay my messages!
+It was just not "normal" aviation — such a brutal and unforgiving landscape!
+And then, crossing the North Atlantic near the Faroe Islands, I became disoriented by swirling clouds just 300 feet above the sea.
+Also, earlier in the trip, in Myanmar, I lost all my communications but luckily a passing airliner was able to relay my messages!

-But perhaps the worst was realising I had been trapped upside-down underwater in a crash in Thailand.
-I had to ditch into a shallow lake shortly after take-off, because of poor climb-out conditions and an urgent need to avoid a set of low-lying power lines!
-It was less than a metre deep, but I got trapped underwater until I could unfasten my seatbelt and squeeze out.
+But perhaps the worst was realizing I had been trapped upside-down underwater in a crash in Thailand.
+I had to ditch into a shallow lake shortly after takeoff because of poor climb-out conditions and an urgent need to avoid a set of low-lying power lines!
+It was less than [3 feet] deep, but I got trapped underwater until I could unfasten my seatbelt and squeeze out.
 I was not scared at the time, but it was a delayed shock.

 Did you think that was it for the trip then?

 Yes, but Autogyros are robust.
 The aircraft was quite badly damaged, but with fantastic local help we got the engine running again.
 I had to wait nine weeks for permission for repairs, but then it was rebuilt in three weeks.

 Your Autogyro is pretty basic, with an open cockpit and limited instruments.
 What is it like to fly?